KellerJordan/modded-nanogpt/README.md

 * **2.67B tokens instead of 10B**
 * **12 minutes on 8xH100 instead of 45**

-We use the following techniques:
+It uses the following techniques:
-* Modernizing the architecture: Rotary embeddings, QK-Norm, RMSNorm, and ReLU^2.
+* Modernized architecture: Rotary embeddings, QK-Norm, RMSNorm, and ReLU^2.
-* Initializing the projection layers to zero (muP-like).
+* Projection layers initialized to zero (muP-like).
-* Using a new optimizer (Muon - Momentum Orthogonalized by Newton-schulz).
+* New optimizer: Muon - Momentum Orthogonalized by Newton-schulz.

 To execute the training, simply run the following three commands, which first install the necessary packages and download the data.
 They should all complete within <20min on an 8xH100 with decent internet connection.